Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 The numbers clearly speak for themselves, with PrivadoVPN’s free service even giving top-tier VPNs like NordVPN and ExpressVPN a run for their money speed-wise.

-Offering just one location in Canada is very limiting, though, and you have to wonder how long its Montreal servers will be able to perform at these levels.
+Offering just one location in Canada is very limiting, though.
+You do have to wonder how long its Montreal servers will be able to perform at these levels.

 Fully Encrypts Internet Data Transfers